Reviewed by Akshay Thaman, IP and Policy Lead | 12 September 2024

 2023’s Autumn Statement delivered by the Chancellor Jeremy Hunt, confirmed that the two R&D tax credit schemes (SME and RDEC) will be combined to form a new merged R&D scheme.
 This merged scheme R&D expenditure credit will apply to accounting periods beginning on or after 1 April 2024 and will not discriminate based on the size of the business, both SMEs and large businesses will claim under the same scheme and at the same above-the-line credit rate of 20%.

-The HMRC guidance for the merged scheme is still being finalised and will impact companies in different ways.
+The HMRC guidance for the merged scheme will impact companies in different ways.
 To find out how it might effect your business, contact us.

 What qualifies as an R&D project under the merged scheme?

-The merged scheme will continue with largely the same assessment criteria, to have a qualifying R&D project the project must satisfy three conditions:
+The merged scheme continues with largely the same assessment criteria, to have a qualifying R&D project the project must satisfy three conditions:

 1. The project must have achieved, or is seeking to achieve, an advance in the overall knowledge or capability of a field of science and technology.